-Smart contracts and decentralized networks could make energy a publicly owned service, remove trust from messaging applications and provide the foundation for a new era in cloud computing.
+For example, smart contracts and decentralized networks could make energy a publicly owned service, remove trust from messaging applications and provide the foundation for a new era in cloud computing.

-This is what NEO and Ethereum are all about: providing the best blockchain platform for the whole world to build decentralized blockchain projects on.
+This is what NEO and Ethereum are all about.
+Providing the best blockchain platform for the whole world to build decentralized blockchain projects on.

 Branded as ‘Antshares’ until a rebranding in mid 2017, NEO’s misison is to build a smart economy.
 By enabling digital assets, digital identities and a system of smart contracts, NEO plans to become the blockchain powerhouse, starting with the Eastern markets.

 The NEO project has a secondary token, GAS, used to pay out rewards for participation in their cryptographic consensus protocol.

 Ethereum, launched in 2015, similarly aims to be an entrepreneurial hub for blockchain projects.

 These projects can take advantage of Ethereum blockchain and smart contracts, with management help from Ethereum crowdsale and decentralized project management services.

 Ethereum is the industry leader for blockchain services and is backed by a a range of investors, including Fortune 500 companies.